Paddle On! 5 Weekend Canoe Trips in Wisconsin

 Kickapoo River

-You’d be hard pressed to find a more twisted river in Wisconsin than this beginner-friendly water route popular for daytrippers who typically make the run from Ontario to Wildcat Mountain State Park.
-But if you paddle past this takeout point toward La Farge, you’ve got another day of paddling, with rustic campsites along the banks within the Kickapoo Valley Reserve.
+You’d be hard pressed to find a more winding river in Wisconsin than this beginner-friendly water route popular for daytrippers who typically make the run from Ontario to Wildcat Mountain State Park.
+But if you paddle past this takeout point toward La Farge, you’ve got another day of paddling, with rustic campsites along the banks within the extraordinary Kickapoo Valley Reserve.

 St. Croix National Scenic Riverway